Skip to content

 </setting>

-The value of the cmdline attribute can be any valid string, which will be passed to the system via the run template when this setting is selected.
+• The cmdline attribute can be any valid string, which will be passed to the system via the run template when this setting is selected.

-The tag attribute is another identifier, which is only valid inside this runscript and is used to select multiple setting at once.
+• The tag attribute is an identifier used within the runscript to select multiple settings at once.

-The setting element additionaly supports an optional attribute disttemplate.
-The default value is "templates/single.dist" which is a reference to single.dist.
-This attribute is only relevant for distjobs.
-More information to dist templates can be found here.
+• The setting element also supports an optional disttemplate attribute.
+The default value is templates/single.dist, which refers to single.dist.
+This attribute is only relevant for distributed jobs.
+More information about dist templates can be found on the templates page.

 Job

-A job is used to define additional arguments for individual runs.
-Any number of jobs can be defined.
-There are two types of jobs, 'default' sequential seqjobs and distjobs for running the benchmarks on a cluster.
+A job defines additional arguments for individual runs.
+You can define any number of jobs.
+There are two types: sequential jobs (seqjob) and distributed jobs (distjob) for running benchmarks on a cluster.

 Info

-If you have a lot of runs *script_mode* 'multi' can cause issues with the cluster scheduler.
-Either use 'timeout' or dispatch the generated `.dist` jobs using the `./dispatcher.py`.
+If you have many runs, script_mode=multi can cause issues with the cluster's scheduler.
+Use timeout or dispatch the generated .dist jobs using ./dispatcher.py.

 <benchmark name="no-pigeons">